resources

 2. A maximum total aggregate fee amount per student per school year;

-4. As part of the fee setting process, the Board may review and consider the following: cost to provide the activity, class, or program; student enrollment; the number of and monetary amount fee waivers annually granted within the prior three years; historical participation and school interest in certain activities; the prior year fee schedule; the amount of revenue collected from each fee in prior years; fund-raising capacity; prior year community donors; and other resources available, including through donations and fundraising.
+3. As part of the fee setting process, the Board may review and consider the following: cost to provide the activity, class, or the program; student enrollment; the number of and monetary amount fee waivers annually granted within the prior three years; historical participation and school interest in certain activities; the prior year fee schedule; the amount of revenue collected from each fee in prior years; fund-raising capacity; prior year community donors; and other resources available, including through donations and fundraising.

 2. The fee schedule shall include: